 Automatic Data Collection

-Elder Law Lexington has features that automatically collect information from customers, to deliver content specific to customers' interests and to honor their preferences.
+Elder Law Lawyers has features that automatically collect information from customers, to deliver content specific to customers' interests and to honor their preferences.
 This information assists us in creating products and services that will serve the needs of our customers.